 "But circumstances have changed.
 In each of the last five years, between 30 and 35% of matches in European competition have been won by the away side: even if you wanted to make the argument that the away goals rule has worked, the original rationale for its introduction has gone.
 Transport is better now, there is a great homogeneity of conditions while the differences between a German side and a Spanish side, or a Russian side and a French side, are far less than they were.
 Teams are cosmopolitan, national styles less distinct than they once were.
 Away trips simply aren't as frightening as they once were and so the away goal becomes a weird distorter."
 14

-So, another option would be to discard away goals, play extra time and then ADG.
-Or alternatively, discard both extra time and away goals and simply play ADG.
+So, another option would be to discard both away goals and extra time and simply play ADG.

 The phrase "a simple game" dates back to 1862 when a teacher at Uppingham School in England drew up a set of ten laws entitled "The Simplest Game".
 These ten laws which are also known as the Uppingham Rules totalled a mere 253 words.17 By contrast, the word count for the 17 laws in the current edition of IFAB's Laws of the Game is over 13,000.
 This is a testament to the fact that the laws have evolved to a point where football is now a highly complex sport.
 What was indeed once "a simple game" has morphed into a complex sport where players, managers and referees dedicate decades to perfecting their skills.

 Over the past 150 years the Laws of the Game have expanded exponentially and the sport has undergone radical transformations.
 Consequently, the idea of football being "a simple game" is an anachronism.
 So, if ADG initially appears somewhat complicated, we must also acknowledge that the sport's rulebook spans 206 pages.
 However, many things which are actually highly detailed and complicated on paper, become comprehensible and deceptively simple when they are physically played out.
 And this will be the case with ADG.